Originally posted on 10/25/18, updated 10/11/2019.

-The most common occurrence of a lockout is breathing into the device when your breath alcohol concentration (BrAC) above what’s allowed in your state, it will be read as failed and you won’t be able to start your car.
-Depending upon your state’s laws, several things could happen.
-You might be unable to start your car until the sample provided is within the legal limit.
-If you have too many failed attempts, your device could go into a temporary or service lockout.
+This is the most common cause of lockouts.
+If you blow into the device and provide a sample with a breath alcohol concentration (BrAC) above what’s allowed in your state, it will be read as failed and you won’t be able to start your car.
+Depending upon your state’s laws, you might be unable to start your car until the sample provided is within the legal limit.
+Or if you have too many failed attempts, your device could go into a temporary or service lockout.
 Each state has its own limit on how many failed attempts you can have before a lockout.
-If you need help operating your device, visit our how to use your device page.
+If you need help operating your ignition interlock, learn how to use your device.

 2. Missed calibration

-Car breathalyzers needs to be calibrated every 30 to 180 days, depending on individual state requirements.
+Car breathalyzers need to be calibrated every 30 to 180 days, depending on individual state requirements.
 These calibrations ensure the device works properly and can get an accurate BrAC reading.
 To calibrate your Intoxalock, make an appointment to visit your nearest service center on or before the date your calibration is due.
 The calibration takes only a few minutes.
-However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to the service center to get it running again.
+However, if you miss a calibration, you can have a service lockout where you may need to tow your vehicle to a service center to get it running again.
 Learn more about how to calibrate your device.

 3. Tampering with the interlock device